 (e) the serial number of the transport document relating to the movement of the consignment;

-(f) the date of death.
+(f) the date of death for each animal.

 Penalty: a fine of $2 000.

-(3) It is sufficient compliance with subregulation (2), in relation to any animal in a consignment to which an NLIS device is applied, if within 48 hours after the death of the animal, the property operator updates the NLIS database in relation to the device by recording the following —
+(3) It is sufficient compliance with subregulation (2), in relation to any animal in a consignment to which an NLIS device is applied, if within 48 hours after the death of the animal, the property operator updates the NLIS database in relation to the device by recording the information referred to in subregulation (2)(c) to (f).

-(a) the relevant PIC of the previous property;

-(b) the relevant PIC of the property on which the animal died or to which it was being moved;

-(c) the serial number of the transport document relating to the movement of the animal;

-(d) the date of death.
+[Regulation 137 amended: Gazette 27 Jun 2019 p.
+2434-5.]

 Subdivision 4 — Pounds

 138. Responsibilities of pound operator if no NLIS device applied to animal